zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/clone-pdb-using-dbca-silent-mode/clone-pdb-using-dbca-silent-mode.md

     The command completed successfully
     ```

-6. If LISTENER is not started, start it now.
+6. If the default listener is not started, start it now.

     ```
     LSNRCTL> <copy>lsnrctl start</copy>